 Here’s a little secret on the Chain of Lakes: While the lakes themselves are 100 percent natural, it was the work of humans that connected all of them.
 Dams were built to hold up the Wisconsin and Eagle Rivers as a way to connect the lakes to serve the logging industry and generate electricity.
 Today, there are abundant boat landings along that shore for anglers hoping to catch bluegill, perch, northern and the goliath of freshwater fish, the musky.

 6. High Cliff State Park and the Niagara Escarpment

 The locals call it “The Ledge” – the limestone cliff that runs through High Cliff State Park, situated on the eastern shore of Lake Winnebago, Wisconsin’s largest lake.

 Mind you, this is no ordinary limestone cliff.
 It’s the Niagara Escarpment, a 440-million year old cliff that begins in Wisconsin and extends 1,000 miles to Niagara Falls.
 In fact, without the Escarpment there would be no Niagara Falls.

-In Wisconsin, this major land feature is rich with fossils, old native forestland, rare plant species, caves, waterfalls, bat hibernacula, and is a migratory stop for birds in the spring and fall.
-This rock corridor also has petroglyphs, pictographs and effigy mounds, clues to the state’s Native American past.
+In Wisconsin, this major land feature is rich with fossils, rare plant species, caves and waterfalls.
+This rock corridor also has Native American petroglyphs, pictographs and effigy mounds.

 No trip to High Cliff is complete without scaling the Lookout Tower in the upper park where you can see 30 miles to the north, west and south.